tanner-johnson2718/MEME_OS/README.md

 # MEME OS
 Welcome to MEME OS, the only linux based operating system dedicated strictly to the lolz.
-The goal of this project is to 1) set up the infastructure for rapidly building, deploying, and debuging minimal (modified) linux images that target the qemu x86_64 emulator (ideally on a local ubuntu box).
-And 2) to serve as repo for holding custom linux kernel code, drivers, user apps, etc. all with the sole purpose of the author understanding the Linux kernel better.
+The goal of this project is to set up the infastructure for rapidly building, deploying, and debuging minimal (modified) linux images that target the qemu x86_64 emulator initially and hopefully other arch. with minimal modifications.
+The intent is to have this minimal infastructure ready to go so if one needs to debug kernel modifications its ready to go.

 # Directory Layout
 - *archives*